 - Dozens of ASEs have received significant back pay after the Union grieved the University’s decision to reduce the value of waivers for Schedule 3 employees.
 Under the contract, an ASE paid on a Schedule 3 appointment (that is, an appointment in which the cost of tuition is not waived but instead paid directly to the individual ASE in the form of an advance reimbursement) is entitled to the full value of a tuition/fee waiver, even when the ASE is enrolled in a department whose tuition is higher than the standard rate.

 - Currently the Union is pursuing a grievance over the University’s decision to issue partial tuition waivers for 50% ASEs enrolled in “fee-based” or self-sustaining programs.
 Under the contract ASEs with waivers can only be required to pay certain fee cover the entire cost of the operating fee and technology fee, in addition to the student fees listed above (SFR, International Student, and UPass reimbursement).

-- NOTE: The Union is working with other campus groups to roll back the International Student Fee for all students.
+- NOTE: During Travel Ban bargaining, the Union successfully rolled back the International Student Fee for all students.